Gaspar de Portolá: Memorials

-Twin statues of Gaspar de Portolá by Spanish sculptor Josep Maria Subirachs, located in Arties, Catalonia (left) and Pacifica, California (right).
-They were a gift to the people of California by the Generalitat of Catalonia in 1988.

-A 9 foot (2.7 m) statue in Pacifica, California was sculpted by the Catalan sculptor Josep Maria Subirachs and his associate, Francesc Carulla.
-It was given to the people of California by the Catalan government in 1988.
-The statue was taken down on January 18, 2024, after years of complaint that the statue was honoring European colonization in the area.
+A 9 ft statue in Pacifica, California was sculpted by the Catalan sculptor Josep Maria Subirachs and his associate, Francesc Carulla.
+It was gifted to the people of California by the Catalan government in 1988.
+The statue was taken down on January 18, 2024, after years of liberal complaints that the statue was honoring European colonization in the area.
 A ten-foot high oil-on-canvas portrait of Portolá by Albert Herter in 1929 hangs in the Los Angeles Central Library's History Room.

-The city of Portola in Plumas County, the town of Portola Valley in San Mateo County, and the Portola neighborhood of San Francisco were named after Portolà.
+In California, Portolà's namesake was given to the city of Portola in Plumas County, the town of Portola Valley in San Mateo County, the area of Portola Springs in Irvine and the Portola District in San Francisco.

-A number of schools in California were also named after him, including Portola Hills Elementary School in Portola Hills, Portola Elementary School in San Bruno, Gaspar de Portola Middle School in Tierrasanta, Portola Middle School in Tarzana, Portola Middle School in Orange, & Portola High School in Irvine.
+A number of schools in California were also named after him, including Portola Hills Elementary School in Portola Hills, Portola Elementary School in San Bruno, Gaspar de Portola Middle School in Tierrasanta, Portola Middle School in Tarzana, Portola Middle School in Orange, and Portola Springs Elementary School and Portola High School in Irvine.
 The school in Orange is close to the spot where the expedition crossed the Santa Ana River, and the school has a 60-foot mural depicting the Portolà Expedition.

 Portola Parkway running through Irvine and Lake Forest (though not connected as of 2018), was also named after Portolà.
 It is said that Portolà used the same route Portola Parkway now runs across.
 Portola Drive, which runs parallel to and near the Monterey Bay shoreline, is the main street of the Pleasure Point area of Santa Cruz County.
 Portola Avenue is also a north-south street located in Palm Desert in the Coachella Valley.